cloudera-labs/hms-mirror/README.md

                                                                mean additional configuration
                                                                requirements for 'hdfs' to ensure
                                                                this seamless access.
+ -itpo,--iceberg-table-property-overrides <key=value>          Comma separated key=value pairs of
+                                                               Iceberg Table Properties to
+                                                               set/override.
+ -iv,--iceberg-version <version>                               Specify the Iceberg Version to use.
+                                                               Specify 1 or 2.
+Default is 2.
+ -ltd,--load-test-data <file>                                  Use the data saved by the `-dtd`
+                                                               option to test the process.
  -ma,--migrate-acid <bucket-threshold (2)>                     Migrate ACID tables (if strategy
                                                                allows).
 Optional:
                                                                ArtificialBucketThreshold count that